-Our goal as a church is to incorporate our children, as covenant members of our congregation, into every aspect of parish worship and life.
+Our goal is to incorporate our children into every aspect of parish worship and life.
 We want their earliest memories to be imbued with the full sensory experience of Eucharistic celebration.
 Children are lovingly invited to our services to participate in the rhythms of the liturgy.
-In practice, this means that the sounds of children – ranging from laughter to cries – are viewed not as distractions, but reminders that we as a church are all called to be as little children.
-We do not consider our children future members in training, but rather full members in the present: embraced, accepted, and joyfully welcomed into our corporate worship.
+In practice, this means that the sounds of children – ranging from laughter to cries – are viewed not as distractions, but reminders that we are all called to be as little children.
+Our children are not future members in training, but rather full members in the present: embraced, accepted, and joyfully welcomed into our corporate worship.

-Resources for Families:
+Resources for Families

-Resources for Anglican Parish Life:
+Resources for Parish Life

 The Homely Hours: A resource for an Anglican family life, incorporating the traditions of the liturgical year in the home.
 A website created by some of the women of our Christ the King parish.

 Anglican Catechism: A recently released catechism designed for the renewal of Anglican catechetical practice.